tushortz/PackageControlPackages/README.md

 [ScopeContext](https://packagecontrol.io/packages/ScopeContext) - Scope based context that can be reused by another plugins

-[ScopeHunter](https://packagecontrol.io/packages/ScopeHunter) - A plugin for Sublime Text that gets the scope under the cursor. http://facelessuser.github.io/ScopeHunter/
+[ScopeHunter](https://packagecontrol.io/packages/ScopeHunter) - A plugin for Sublime Text that gets the scope under the cursor.

 [ScopeStatus](https://packagecontrol.io/packages/ScopeStatus) - A Sublime Text 2 plugin for displaying the syntax scope at the current cursor position in the status bar.

+[Scopus Query Compiler](https://packagecontrol.io/packages/Scopus%20Query%20Compiler) - A Sublime Text 3 package for compiling Scopus Advanced Search queries.

+[Scopus Syntax Highlighter](https://packagecontrol.io/packages/Scopus%20Syntax%20Highlighter) - A Sublime Text 3 package for highlighting  the syntax used by the Advanced Search feature in Scopus.

 [Scrapy](https://packagecontrol.io/packages/Scrapy) - scrapy support for sublime text